open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-events.md

 **Status:** ![Experimental](https://img.shields.io/badge/-experimental-blue)

-This event describes the assistant message.
+This event describes the assistant message passed to GenAI system or received from it.

 The event name MUST be `gen_ai.assistant.message`.